 Changing index.codec affects newly written or merged segments.
 Existing segments are rewritten only as merges occur.

-8. Reset a dynamic setting to the default behavior by assigning null.
+8. Reset the refresh interval override by assigning null.

 $ curl -sS --fail -H "Content-Type: application/json" -X PUT "http://localhost:9200/app-events-2026.04/_settings?pretty" -d '{